smccallum76/PCA_Dunkirk_Jupyter/README.md

 # Dunkirk Critical Minerals Project: PCA Walkthrough

-The purpose of this Jupyter Notebook is to provide code-based example of the principal components analysis (PCA) applied to the existing Dunkirk X-ray Fluorescence (XRF) dataset.
+The purpose of this Jupyter Notebook is to provide a code-based example of the principal components analysis (PCA) applied to the existing Dunkirk X-ray Fluorescence (XRF) dataset.
 This example represents an edited version of the full analysis found on the Wildlands Research [statistics dashboard](https://dunkirk-cm.herokuapp.com/pca).

 In an effort to replicate the actual dashboard as closely as possible, a module called JupyterDash was used.
 JupyterDash allows the script to be run as though it is a web-based application using the local machine as a server.
-This approach does result in a Known Issue described below.
+This approach does result in a known issue described below.

 There are two methods for running the notebook, using [Google Colab](https://colab.research.google.com) or using [Jupyter Notebook](https://jupyter.org/).
 The easiest of the two methods is to use Google Colab as this method does not require the user to install Jupyter or to load dependencies.
 Both methods will be described below.